AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The :guilabel:`Call trees` view and :guilabel:`Callgraph` browser
 =================================================================

-These two views play a similar role.
-They display the same information about entities, but in two different ways: the callgraph view displays the information in a tree, easily navigable and perhaps easier to manipulate when lots of entities are involved; the callgraph browser displays the information as graphical boxes that can be manipulated on the screen, and is best suited to generate a diagram that can be later exported to your own documents.
+These two views play similar roles in that they display the same information about entities, but in two different ways: the callgraph view displays the information in a tree, easily navigable and perhaps easier to manipulate when lots of entities are involved, and the callgraph browser displays the information as graphical boxes that you can manipulate on the screen.
+The latter is best suited to generate a diagram that you can later export to your own documents.

-These views are used to display the information about what subprograms are called by a given entity, and, opposite, what entities are calling a given entity.
+These views are used to display the information about what subprograms are called by a given entity, and what entities are calling a given subprogram.

-Some references might be reported with an additional " (dispatching)" text.
-In such a case, this indicates that the call to the entity is not explicit in the sources, but could occur through dynamic dispatching.
-This of course depends on what arguments are passed to the caller at run time, and it is possible that the subprogram is in fact never dispatched to.
+Some references might be displayed with an additional "(dispatching)" text.
+This indicates the call to the entity is not explicit in the sources but could potentially occur through dynamic dispatching.
+(This depends on what arguments are passed to the caller at run time; it's possible the subprogram is in fact never called.)

 .. index:: contextual menu; calls
 .. index:: contextual menu; called by